60th Vanier Cup

-The 2025 Vanier Cup, the 60th edition of the Canadian university football championship, is scheduled for November 22, 2025, at Mosaic Stadium in Regina, Saskatchewan.
-The Canada West champion Saskatchewan Huskies will play the RSEQ champion Montreal Carabins in the title game.
+The 2025 Vanier Cup, the 60th edition of the Canadian university football championship, was held on November 22, 2025, at Mosaic Stadium in Regina, Saskatchewan.
+The Canada West champion Saskatchewan Huskies played the RSEQ champion Montreal Carabins in the title game.
+The Carabins defeated the Huskies in the Vanier Cup, winning the contest, 30–16.

 Host

-This is scheduled to be the first time that Regina will host the Vanier Cup, and only the third time that it is held in Western Canada.
+This was the first time that Regina hosted the Vanier Cup, and only the third time that it was held in Western Canada.

 Date

 No date was specified in the press release announcement, but previous scheduling formulas indicated that this game would take place on November 22, 2025.
 This date was later confirmed following the 59th Vanier Cup game's conclusion.

-Semi-Championships
+Background

+Semi-final games

 The Vanier Cup is played between the champions of the Mitchell Bowl and the Uteck Bowl, the national semi-final games.
-In 2025, the Canada West Hardy Trophy champion Saskatchewan Huskies defeated the Yates Cup Ontario champion Queen's Gaels for the Mitchell Bowl.
+In 2025, the Canada West Hardy Trophy champion Saskatchewan Huskies defeated the Yates Cup Ontario champion Queen's Gaels 22–11 for the Mitchell Bowl.
 The Québec conference champion Montreal Carabins defeated the Atlantic conference's Loney Bowl champion Saint Mary's Huskies 49–19 in the Uteck Bowl.